 I take a seat and hate that I have people at my back that I can't see let alone a door.

 Torrez sits beside me with a pitying smile.
-I wonder how my parents actually died.
+I wonder how my parents died.
 I've been getting these smiles all morning.
 Probably overdosed.
-Thats where my money is.
+That's where my money is.

 "So we got a hold of your uncle.
-We're just making arrangements for transportation."
+We're just making transportation arrangements."
 He says gently.